apolitical/impl-display-for-vec/README.md

 }
 ```

-Obviously this won't work because we haven't describe how the Vec should be display, but lets do
+Obviously this won't work because we haven't described how the Vec should be displayed, but lets do
 some Compiler Driven Development and get an idea of whats going wrong

 ```